Injury blow for Liverpool as Milner limps out of Everton FA Cup clash | Goal.com

 The only defeat during that run was a 5-0 thrashing by Aston Villa in the Carabao Cup quarter-final, though it was a complete youth team that took to the field in the Midlands as the senior squad, as well as manager Klopp, were in Qatar for their Club World Cup semi-final against Monterrey scheduled for the following day.

-That exhausting run has taken its toll, with Milner becoming the ninth Reds player to join their injury list.
+That exhausting run has taken its toll, with Milner becoming the eighth Reds player to join their injury list.

-Fabinho, Naby Keita, Alex Oxlade-Chamberlain, Dejan Lovren and Joel Matip are among those currently on the treatment table, explaining Klopp's cautious team selection against the Toffees.
+Fabinho, Naby Keita, Dejan Lovren and Joel Matip are among those currently on the treatment table, explaining Klopp's cautious team selection against the Toffees.